nikitavoloboev/data/databases/databases.md

 # Databases
 Still learning.
-We are using DynamoDB for LA so I am getting accustomed with using it
+We are using DynamoDB for LA so I am getting accustomed with using it.